mongodb-labs/django-mongodb/README.md

 # Django MongoDB Backend

 This backend is currently in development and is not advised for Production workflows.
 Backwards incompatible changes may be made without notice.
 We welcome your feedback as we continue to explore and build.
-The best way to share this is via our [MongoDB Community Forum](https://www.mongodb.com/community/forums/tag/python)
+The best way to share this is via our [MongoDB Community Forum](https://www.mongodb.com/community/forums/tag/python).

 ## Install

-The development version of this package supports Django 5.0.x.
-To install it:
+Use the version of django-mongodb-backend that corresponds to your version of Django.
+For example, to get the latest compatible release for Django 5.0.x:

-`pip install django-mongodb-backend~=5.0.0`
+`pip install --pre django-mongodb-backend==5.0.*`

+(Until the package is out of beta, you must use pip's `--pre` option.)

 ## Quickstart

-This tutorial shows you how to create a Django project, connect to a MongoDB cluster hosted on MongoDB Atlas, and interact with data in your cluster.
-To read more, please check our MongoDB Backend for Django tutorials page.

-### Start a Project
+### Start Project

-From your shell, run the following command to create a new Django project called example based on a custom template:
+From your shell, run the following command to create a new Django project called example based on a custom template.
+Make sure the version referenced from `django-mongodb-labs` corresponds to your version of Django similar to the install stage.
+For example, this command works for Django 5.0.x:

 ```bash
 $ django-admin startproject example --template https://github.com/mongodb-labs/django-mongodb-project/archive/refs/heads/5.0.x.zip
 ```

-### Connect to the Database
+### Connect to the database

 Navigate to your `example/settings.py` file and find the variable named `DATABASES` Replace the `DATABASES` setting with this: